 At this time, we unfortunately cannot accommodate visits to our storage rooms.

 “What is it?”
 Workshops are a hands-on material culture experiences for small classes.
 Working in small groups, students use material culture-derived methods to do close examination of an object in order to learn about it and make inferences about the context it comes from and the people who might have made and used it.
 Workshops are highly interactive and discussion-based, and, in collaboration with the lecturer, always tailored to the level and focus of the class.

 Workshops are offered to small groups (generally no more than 30 people).
 They must take place in a classroom with large flat tables (not lecture rooms) and adequate space for all students.
 If the classroom is not suitable, usually alternative spaces can be arranged.
 For best results, they require two hours.

 We are always happy to bring artifacts to lecture rooms, and speak about them.
 We can talk about materiality, instruments and artifacts, the science they represent, and/or the historical contexts they come from.
 Students are always given opportunities to examine objects closely.
 Talks are tailored to fit the level of the students, the subject matter of the course, and can vary in length.

 We are always open to special requests and combinations of the above.
 Please ask if you have something particular in mind.

 We love taking our objects out of storage!
 We have regularly participated in U of T’s Science Rendezvous, where members of the public can examine some of our artifacts, and chat with our staff about our collection.
-Availability for events is decided according to staff availability.
+Attendance for events is decided according to staff availability.

 Of course, you can always get a good look at our objects in our online catalogue, and we are able to answer questions and queries about them at firstname.lastname@example.org